google-deepmind/mujoco/doc/modeling.rst

 elements available in MuJoCo.
 In addition to standard URDF files, MuJoCo can load files that have a custom (from the viewpoint of URDF) :el:`mujoco` element as a child of the top-level element :el:`robot`.
-This custom element can have sub-elements :ref:`compiler <compiler>`, :ref:`option <option>`, :ref:`size <size>` with the same functionality as in MJFC, except that the default compiler settings are modified so as to accomodate the URDF modeling convention.
+This custom element can have sub-elements :ref:`compiler <compiler>`, :ref:`option <option>`, :ref:`size <size>` with the same functionality as in MJCF, except that the default compiler settings are modified so as to accomodate the URDF modeling convention.
 The :ref:`compiler <compiler>` extension in particular has proven very useful, and indeed several of its attributes were introduced because a number of existing URDF models have non-physical dynamics parameters which MuJoCo's built-in compiler will reject if left